Habits for Habitats

 Spend time in and with nature to appreciate what we are about to lose if we don’t curb our bad habits.

-Reusable water bottle - ditch the plastic.
-We sell a 500ml handy aluminium water bottle at the park for just £4!
+Reusable water bottle – ditch the plastic.
+We sell aluminium water bottles at the park.
 We also have a Re-fill station.
 There are handy Re-fill stations around Gibraltar, find out more here: Re-fill Nautilus, Aqua Gib & Hunter Group.

 Shop local (on foot or bike) at small-scale health stores, ideally those that allow re-fills.